-James Cameron is one of the best directors, especially when it comes to Box Office numbers.
+James Cameron is one of the best directors, especially when it comes to box office numbers.
 Most of his films were huge hits.
-Even if his movies may be a tad popular for people who loves independant movies, you have to admit that his work is simply stunning and that his success is more than justified.
+Even if his movies may be a tad popular with people who love independent movies, you have to admit that his work is simply stunning and that his success is more than justified.

-Avatar 2 by the time I am writing this article already gross 900 millions USD, it would be surprising if this opus will again set new records.
-But is this movie as great as the first one and is the experience worth the Imax hefty price?
+Avatar 2 has already grossed over 900 million dollars at the time of writing this article; it would be surprising if this opus does not break new ground again.
+But is this movie as great as the first one, and is the experience worth the hefty Imax price?

 What is Imax and Imax 3D

-Having a larger negative means that the image is more defined and clean, the dynamic range or latitude is more important and most importantly that the perspective with lenses changes.
+Having a larger negative means that the image is more defined and clean, the dynamic range or latitude is more important, and most importantly, the perspective with lenses changes.

-When I say perspective with lenses changes it means that things looks larger than real life while retaining a large field of view.
-Basically you can see more and character looks larger than life for a more immersive experience.
+When I say that perspective changes with lenses, it means that things look larger than real life while retaining a large field of view.
+Basically, you can see more, and characters look larger than life for a more immersive experience.

-Avatar was shot on Sony Venice 2 which is not a real Imax Camera, it’s basically a digital full frame sensor and while movies like Tenet or Interstellar are really shot in Imax negative, Avatar 1 and 2 are technically not true Imax Experiences.
+Avatar was shot on the Sony Venice 2, which is not a real Imax camera; it’s basically a digital full-frame sensor, and while movies like Tenet or Interstellar are really shot in Imax negative, Avatar 1 and 2 are technically not true Imax experiences.

 Price of the experience

-This is where it hurts, with a constant inflation of 7% a year in France, going to the theatre is expensive.
+This is where it hurts.
+With a constant inflation rate of 7% a year in France, going to the theater is expensive.
 So going to see a 3D movie in Imax is basically as expensive as it gets.
-Perhaps the only thing more expensive would be Imax 3D with 4dx meaning moving seats, spraying water, etc.
+Perhaps the only thing more expensive would be Imax 3D, with 4DX meaning moving seats, spraying water, etc.

-For two people we paid a whopping price of 43,20 euros which is over 21,60 euros per person.
-I mean this is almost half the price of admission for a full day in Disneyland.
+For two people, we paid a whopping price of 43,20 euros, which is over 21,60 euros per person.
+I mean, this is almost half the price of admission for a full day at Disneyland.

 It’s way too expensive knowing that it has been shot digitally and that no roll of Imax film had to travel around.

-These price were paid in Gaumont Disney Village.
+These prices were paid in Gaumont Disney Village.

-The story of this second opus is straight up not as good as the first one.
-It almost feels like a repetition of the first act, by that I mean characters learning a new culture, fighting with humans, losing and winning all over again, etc.
+The story of this second opus is, straight up, not as good as the first one.
+It almost feels like a repetition of the first act, by which I mean characters learning a new culture, fighting with humans, losing and winning all over again, etc.

-The first part of the movie actually almost feels like a long introduction to the real movie which start in the water.
-I feel like this introduction is not as well written as James Cameron other scripts.
+The first part of the movie actually feels like a long introduction to the real movie, which starts in the water.
+I feel like this introduction is not as well written as James Cameron’s other scripts.

-The positive aspect of the story is obviously the continuity of the experience of Jake Sully, this time as a father.
-Everything about this movie is about experience as family member and leader and as a father myself I can say that I can relate to the character and to this opus more generally.
+The positive aspect of the story is obviously the continuity of Jake Sully’s experience, this time as a father.
+Everything about this movie is about experience as a family member and leader, and as a father myself, I can say that I can relate to the character and to this opus more generally.

-As soon as we leave the introduction the movie starts to make sense and the pleasure begings.
+As soon as we leave the introduction, the movie starts to make sense, and the pleasure begins.
 Even when it comes to graphics and art, I feel like this part is better made.

-We went at night watching the movie which started at 21h30 and finished at 1:00 in the morning.
-It was the only VOST showing and me and my wife had to leave our kid for the first time with its Granpa.
+We went at night to watch the movie, which started at 21:30 and finished at 1:00 in the morning.
+It was the only VOST showing, and me and my wife had to leave our kid for the first time with his grandpa.

-First thing to know is that the movie was projected in Imax Laser in Disney Village.
-I personally prefer real projected Imax films, I feel like I can see the pixels, but since this movie was shot digitally, laser has it’s advantage too like better contrast and color reproduction.
+The first thing to know is that the movie was projected in Imax Laser in Disney Village.
+I personally prefer real projected Imax films because I feel like I can see the pixels, but since this movie was shot digitally, laser has its advantages too, like better contrast and color reproduction.

-First thing I notice about the movie was : there are two frame rates which interchange whether the scenes have action or not.
+The first thing I noticed about the movie was that there were two frame rates, which interchanged depending on whether the scenes had action or not.

-I also feel that the action scenes with better frame rate have less resolution and lightning effetcs.
-This was very disconcerning, it really felt like watching a video game cut scene and switching to gameplay.
-There’s always this difference in quality, which in a movie makes it feel almost like viewing a beta version of the movie.
+I also feel that the action scenes with better frame rates have less resolution and lightning effects.
+This was very disconcerting; it really felt like watching a video game cut scene and switching to gameplay.
+There’s always this difference in quality, which, in a movie, makes it feel almost like viewing a beta version of the movie.

-I know this movie was shot not a long time ago after Avatar the first opus and for X reasons, notably covid and other crazy events, it had to be postbone multiple time.
-Some scenes feels like an upgrade from Avatar 1 but some other seems like the first one and even worst (action scenes with high frame rate).
+I know this movie was shot not a long time ago after Avatar, the first opus, and for X reasons, notably COVID and other crazy events, it had to be postponed multiple times.
+Some scenes feel like an upgrade from Avatar 1, but others seem like the first one or even worse (action scenes with a high frame rate).

-Everything was shot underwater in a pool and actors had to learn how to retain the breath under water.
+Everything was shot underwater in a pool, and actors had to learn how to retain their breath under water.
 Some of them even did it for 7 minutes straight (Kate Winslet).

-There is some sort of peace you feel while exploring the Pandora’s underwater universe like you would also do on earth as well.
-Since snorkeling is one of my favorite activity, I felt just at home watching this movie.
+There is some sort of peace you feel while exploring Pandora’s underwater universe, like you would do on earth as well.
+Since snorkeling is one of my favorite activities, I felt right at home watching this movie.

-Even if the script was nothing original, the experience overall with a parenting story was enough for us to evade for a brief moment and enjoy this parrallel life and universe.
+Even if the script was nothing original, the overall experience with a parenting story was enough for us to escape for a brief moment and enjoy this parallel life and universe.

 8.2 out of 10

-To be honest, I am sure the experience with a classic theatre would be enough for most people but since I consider myself a cinephile and Avatar 2 took 13 years to be released this was the occasion.
+To be honest, I am sure the experience with a classic theater would be enough for most people, but since I consider myself a cinephile and Avatar 2 took 13 years to be released, this was the occasion.

-Watching a movie is something I enjoy but watching an Avatar oppus is like another experience.
+Watching a movie is something I enjoy, but watching an Avatar opus is like another experience.
 Something between a video game and a movie.

-For people who loves cinema, nature, in particular snorkerling this movie is a no brainer.
+For people who love cinema and nature, in particular snorkeling, this movie is a no brainer.

 Gaumont Disney Village